barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 ## The Duct Tape Engineers of Westeros

 Let's come back to the Automation aspect and the entropy connected to it.
 Most engineers are tending that they need to do their changes fast and don't have the time for testing or even refactoring.
-In the end they end up with a sloppy written mono-class that is very tight coupled and highly violates the `Separation of Concerns` aspect of [SOLID](https://github.com/BenjiTrapp/SOLID-Coding-Dojo).
-If the the Product Owner once changes his mind again and one or multiple bugs got detected, we are adding another layer of duct tape on top of it.
+In the end they end up with a sloppy written mono-class that is very tight coupled and highly violates the `Separation of Concerns` and the `Single responsibility` aspect of [SOLID](https://github.com/BenjiTrapp/SOLID-Coding-Dojo).
+If the Product Owner once changes the mind again and/or one or multiple bugs got detected, we are adding each time another layer of duct tape on top of it.

 But why is being a duct tape engineer so glorified?
-One big aspect is getting the burden and pressure away.
+One big aspect is getting the burden and the pressure connected to it away.
 Like in old 80es TV series a Duct Tape Engineer mutates to a mixture of MacGuyver and the A-Team - hastily rushing into mixing up Duct Tape with scrap metal parts and tinkering a post apocalyptic looking armed vehicle to defeat the issue in his way.
 Troubleshoot and fixing issues like a hero get's glorified by the management and forster this behavior.

 <p align="centre">
 <img width=400 src="/images/safety-car.gif">